topo-gps/ios-manual/en/main/your_location.rst

 Creating waypoint on current location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By tapping 'Create waypoint' in the bottom toolbar of the current location screen you can create a waypoint at the current location.
-The difference between tapping 'Save' is that it is slower, but you now also can enter the title, description and change the icon.
-Exactly the same screen appears in the case if you :ref:`create a waypoint from the map <ss-waypoint-create-map>`.
+The difference between tapping 'Save' is that it is slower, but now a waypoint creation screen will pop-up in which you can enter the title, description and change the icon.
+This is the same screen which appears when :ref:`creating a waypoint from the map <ss-waypoint-create-map>`.

 Sharing current location
 ~~~~~~~~~~~~~~~~~~~~~~~~